Black and gold logo with griffin for The Bestselling Author

 Impact on Authors and Publishers

-Appearing on the New York Times Bestseller List is one of the most sought-after achievements in publishing.
+Appearing on the New York Times bestseller list is one of the most sought-after achievements in publishing.
 For authors, making the list can:

 • Increase Book Sales – Books featured on the list often see a surge in sales due to heightened visibility.